DevMountain/chatroom/README.md

 * This is the first project where you'll have to work with part of the code that's already in place.
 * You should only touch mainCtrl.js and parseService.js, everything else is already set up for you
 * Although very convenient, because other parts of the application are already set for you, you need to understand what that code is doing in order to work with it.
 * Go and check out the index.html page.
-You'll notice that in the message-container class there's an ng-repat looping over messages.
+You'll notice that in the message-container class there's an ng-repeat looping over messages.
 This means that somehow, you need to have 'messages' on the scope which should also have a 'text' property.

 ##Step 2: Build your parseService